interchainio/delegation/README.md

 To this extent, the ICF intends to delegate some of its ATOMs in a way that encourages a healthy validator set.

+Currently, 4 validators control one third of the stake and 10 control two thirds.
+ATOM holders are *strongly encouraged* to diversify their delegations to improve the decentralization of the validator set.

 ## Delegating to GoS Winners

 To begin with, the ICF intends to delegate a fraction of its total ATOMs to Game